 Can you restore sex drive?

 Yes, it is possible to restore sex drive, and there are various methods to achieve this.
-The first step is to identify the underlying cause of the loss of sex drive.
+The first step is to identify the underlying cause of the loss of sexual desire.
 Once the cause is determined, there are several strategies that can be implemented to restore sex drive, such as making lifestyle changes, seeking counseling, and exploring different sexual techniques.
 In some cases, medications or hormone therapy may be necessary to treat certain medical conditions that are impacting sex drive.
 It is important to remember that sex drive is a natural part of human sexuality, and there is no shame in seeking help to restore it.

 Why have I lost my sex drive?